ppoffice/hexo-theme-icarus/source/_posts/en/CDN-Providers.md

 https://some.cdn.domain.name/${package}/${version}/${filename}
 {% endcodeblock %}

-You need to replace the actual package name, version of the package and relative file path with `${package}`, `${version}`, and `${filename}` placeholders.
+You need to replace the actual package name, version of the package, and relative file path with `${package}`, `${version}`, and `${filename}` placeholders.
 For example, a JavaScript library with the following URL